lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 .. _DP0-2-TOPCAT-Beginner-Example-1:

 Example 1.
-Run a Simple Query
+Run a simple query
 =============================

 **1.1.** Follow the steps in :ref:`Data-Access-Analysis-Tools-TAP-TOPCAT-get-started` for accessing DP0.2 from TOPCAT.